incite-literacy/incite-literacy.github.io/src-ls/introduction.md

 🚀 **You belong here if:**
 - You’re **curious, driven, and ready to create—not just consume.**
-- You want to **develop real-world skills in language, technology, and business.**
+- You want to **develop real-world skills in language, technology, and operations.**
 - You see AI as a **powerful tool for innovation, not as a replacement for effort.**

 ⚠️ **This isn’t for you if:**